bruceravel/LearningLarch/start/data.rst

 these data are stored in a file of some sort and that file is stored either on the disk of a local computer or on a server somewhere on a local network or in the internet.
-In any case, we must somehow import t hat data into Larch and understand how Larch stores and interacts with the data.
+In any case, we must somehow import that data into Larch and understand how Larch stores and interacts with the data.

 As an example, we will use an X-ray emission spectroscopy (XES)